MyCustomsInfo® US Pricing

 How do I get a quote?+

 Contact us with your annual declaration volume and jurisdiction mix.
 We will recommend a tier and band, calculate your subscription and any module fees, and send a written quote in USD.
-Setup typically takes 7 to 14 days from contract execution.
+Once the DPA is executed and your data is uploaded, your first compliance report is delivered within hours.
+No data is processed until the correct procedures are in place to protect your data, our platform and our ISO 27001:2022 certification.

 Ready to see your real exposure?